UNDP-Accelerator-Labs/RnD-Archive/elements/__pages__/Recognize local expertise.md

 [[type:principles]]

+# Recognize local expertise: nothing for us, without us

+## Overview
-# Recognize local expertise: Nothing for us, without us
+Recognize local expertise: Nothing for us, without us is a principle that emphasizes the importance of involving and valuing the knowledge and expertise of local communities in solving their own problems.

-## Purpose/ reason: Why is this important?

-- This principle has to do with how knowledge is produced.
-It parts with the idea of collective production of knowledge, horizontally (no one knows more than others).
-- Stop treating communities as beneficiaries but as experts.
-Traditional project design decides a priori what are the needs of a community, whether they are skills or tangible solutions.
-However, those affected by problems are the experts and must understand their own problems, prioritize them and come up with solutions.
-They are the most informed.
-- It's ok to say you don't know.
-- Avoid data extraction by co-creation, thus giving back has to do with co-understanding of learnings.
-- Nothing for us, without us.
-- Bottom-up thinking
-- Giving up the idea that you know (top-bottom) "I know what´s best".
-Be open minded into receiving- blank canvas.
-Solutions may come at the end.
-- Get rid of the main character symptom.
-- Appreciate failure- learning is the ultimate goal.

-## Source: Who mentioned this principle?

--
+## Purpose
+This principle seeks to shift the traditional approach of treating communities as beneficiaries, instead recognizing them as experts who are best positioned to understand and address their own needs.

+## How it works
+By adopting a bottom-up approach, this principle encourages collaboration and co-creation between external stakeholders and local communities.
+It involves acknowledging that those affected by problems have unique insights and knowledge that should be respected and incorporated into the problem-solving process.

+## Requirements
+To apply this principle effectively, individuals or organizations must be willing to surrender their own assumptions and biases, and instead create a blank canvas for co-creation and learning.
+This requires a willingness to listen, learn from, and be guided by local expertise.

-## Associated trait(s)
+## Reflections
+Recognizing local expertise: Nothing for us, without us is not just about involving communities in the decision-making process, but also about acknowledging that failure can be an essential part of the learning process.
+By embracing this principle, individuals or organizations can foster a culture of humility, openness, and continuous improvement.

+## Related methods (if any)
+This principle is closely related to co-creation, participatory design, and community-led initiatives.

-##
+## License
+No specific license is associated with this principle.

-##
+## Examples
+Examples of this principle in action include community-led planning initiatives, participatory budgeting processes, and collaborative research projects that prioritize local expertise and knowledge.